 XSI imparts solution-wide agility and scalability for applications and services that can be deployed in physical, virtualized, or containerized environments.

-The Cross System Integrator [XSI] is part of the Cross Integration Suite and was designed as a modular solution to address the system integration requirements for utilities and smart cities.
-XSI integrates seamlessly with both the Cross Security Manager [XSM] and the Cross Data Integrator [XDI] to deliver a complete end-to-end integration solution or as a standalone solution.
+Cross System Integrator [XSI] is part of 3Insys Integration Suite and was designed as a modular solution to address the system integration requirements for utilities and smart cities.
+XSI can be used as a standalone product or integrate seamlessly with both Cross Security Manager [XSM] and Cross Data Integrator [XDI] to deliver a complete end-to-end integration solution or as a standalone solution.

 Utility specific connectors make Integration of applications plug-and-play